 “She’s got a little extra around the middle and I’m a little concerned about it,” said Dad.
 “She’s active and seems to eat well—and thankfully she’s not worried about it, but I’m a little concerned.”

 In girls, the body prepares for the important job of menstruation by laying down body fat in the area of the tummy.
+You may notice your daughter has a big belly, or is gaining weight in the belly area.

 It’s all part of the growth plan.